 - b) The City recognizes the role of the Region of Halton in maintaining and implementing the Archaeological Master Plan.
-The Archaeological Master Plan shall be referenced as an important planning tool and implemented within the boundaries of the city and shall be a consideration as part of any planning process. - c) Any archaeological or other artifacts of cultural heritage significance discovered on properties during the development or site alteration of privately owned land shall be deeded gratuitously to the appropriate public authority. - d) Removal of artifacts from an archaeological site shall be prohibited, except in accordance with the requirements of The Ontario Heritage Act, the Provincial Government or the City. - e) The City will support the involvement of shall engage with Indigenous communities in archaeological surveys that may affect their interests and consider their interests when identifying, protecting and managing cultural heritage and archaeological resources.
+The Archaeological Master Plan shall be referenced as an important planning tool and implemented within the boundaries of the city and shall be a consideration as part of any planning process. - c) Any archaeological or other artifacts of cultural heritage significance discovered on properties during the development or site alteration of privately owned land shall be deeded gratuitously to the appropriate public authority. - d) Removal of artifacts from an archaeological site shall be prohibited, except in accordance with the requirements of The Ontario Heritage Act, the Provincial Government or the City. - e) The City shall engage with Indigenous communities and consider their interests when identifying, protecting and managing cultural heritage and archaeological resources.